-- Ubuntu, via Fridge Horror, if his parents' explanation of his origin story is anything to go by.
+- Ubuntu, if you think too hard about his parents' explanation of his origin story.
 His parents assumed that since he was a white South African, his blood parents were terrible people, and they resolved to prove that with conscientious parenting they could undo his blood parents' evil and make him a functioning member of society.
 It's extremely doubtful that his parents' parenting style wouldn't leave Ubuntu with extreme self-image issues and feelings of self-loathing.